 Throughout most of May and well into June, the Twenty Summers arts company returns for a stint in the historic Hawthorne Barn.
 Founded to preserve Hawthorne Barn and maintain Provincetown’s role as a hub of art creation, Twenty Summers hosts a wide array of artistic events including concerts, conversations with leading artists, and open studios.
 Each week provides a unique opportunity to delve deeper into Provincetown’s thriving art scene in one of its most iconic venues.

-The Castle Hill Center for the Arts will host the Encaustic Conference May 29–31.
+In June, The Castle Hill Center for the Arts will host the Encaustic Conference.
 This interdisciplinary event brings together a diverse group of artists working with wax to form one of the biggest art conferences of the year.